mlesnoff/JchemoDemo/README.md

 # JchemoDemo

-**JchemoDemo** is a Julia project-[environment](https://github.com/mlesnoff/JchemoDemo/blob/master/Project.toml) containing tutorial materials  on package [**Jchemo.jl**](https://github.com/mlesnoff/Jchemo.jl), in particular illustrating the general syntax of basic functions of the package.
+**JchemoDemo** is a Julia project-[environment](https://github.com/mlesnoff/JchemoDemo/blob/master/Project.toml) containing tutorial materials  on package [**Jchemo.jl**](https://github.com/mlesnoff/Jchemo.jl), in particular to illustrate the general syntax of basic functions of the package.

 **Contents**